Nukleon84/ChemicalCode/_posts/2020-01-15-evolution-of-flowsheet-topologies-part2.md

 The major difference lies in the complexity of function evaluation: whereas functions in Neural Networks are nearly always explicit elementary functions, Unit Operation nearly always require an iterative solve procedure before the corresponding outputs can be determined for a given set of inputs.
 This difference will lead to a drastic increase in calculation time and will furthermore decrease stability of the algorithm, as the iterative procedures may sometimes fail.

 ## The Genotype
 At this point we are ready to start our modeling endeavor.
 To test out the idea of a generic process model that is later translated into a "real" flowsheet, we start with a very simple Python dictionary.
+I will not deal with any mutation or cross-over but instead fill a data structure manually for testing.

 The genotype consists of: